chen19991019/DIRNA-StatsViz/README.md

 Tips: there are two example files of sample_configure.csv and project_configure.csv.

-# test
+# test_data
-The folder stores the datasets used to evaluate and test the codes of DIRNA-StatsViz.
+The folder stores the simple artificial datasets used to evaluate and test the codes of DIRNA-StatsViz.
 There are 5 types of dataset.
- * single_sample_test: A small artificial datasets where the same frequency(0.25) of deletions length percentage 95%, 75%, 55%, 35% and 15%.
+ * single_sample: A small artificial datasets where the same frequency(0.25) of deletions length percentage 95%, 75%, 55%, 35% and 15%.
+All deletions                         deletion start coordinates are 10.
- * multi_samples__same: This group consits of two same illumina samples.
+ * multi_samples_same: This group consits of two same illumina samples.
- * multi_samples__different: A small artificial datasets is made up of two different samples.
+ * multi_samples_different: A small artificial datasets is made up of two different samples.
- * multiple_projects_same:This project consits of 3 same project,and each test has two same illumina samples.
+ * multi_projects_same:This project consits of 3 same project,and each test has two same illumina samples.
- * multiple_projects_different: A small artificial datasets is made up of 3 different projects.
+ * multi_projects_different: A small artificial datasets is made up of 3 different projects.